 - Use statistics: This concept involves interpreting, manipulating and presenting data in various ways.

-- Use algebra: This concept involves recognising mathematical properties and relationships using symbolic representations.
+- Use algebra: This concept involves recognising mathematical properties and relationships using symbolic representation.

 Maths Curriculum Reception

 Maths Curriculum Year 1

 Maths Curriculum Year 3